 Shell the beans from the pods and wash well.
 Chop all the vegetables.

 Heat the pan with oil.
 Add the whole spices.
 Fry for a min.
 Then saute the onions till pink.
 Add the Ginger Garlic paste and fry for another 2 mins or till the onions are well browned.

 Stir in the chopped tomatoes.
 Add the salt and turmeric.
 Simmer for 5 mins.
 Then add the spice powders.
 Mix well and cook on high for 2 mins, while you are stirring it.

 Add the beans to the tomato gravy and saute well.
 Make a paste of the coconut and fennel seeds.
 If you have fennel powder, then use the coconut paste and fennel powder.
 Let it cook for 1 min.

 Add a cup of water to the pan.
 Cover with cooker lid and put it for 2 whistles.
 This does not need more whistle as beans are very soft and get cooked fast.

-When you have the beans crunchy, its more tasty! so don't over cook it.
+When you have the beans crunchy, it's tastier! so don't overcook it.
 At times, when the beans are less, we also use potatoes for a great combination!

 For quick preparation, I normally store coconut paste and have ground fennel seeds.
 My Mixer does not grind small quantities.
-So we normally have these powdered in small batches and store them in air tight containers so that they don't loose their aroma!
+So we normally have these powdered in small batches and store them in airtight containers so that they don't lose their aroma!

-Indian cooking is much easier if you plan and have things on handy!
+Indian cooking is much easier if you plan and have things in handy!